LoganjdM/cu-fied/README.md

 ## Building from source

-First off, it is primarily designed for x86\__64_ linux, although it _is_ tested to work with macOS.
+First off, it is primarily designed for x86_64 GNU/linux, although it _is_ tested to work with macOS.
 It most definitely will not work on Windows due using `unistd.h`.
 Supporting Windows is not on the roadmap, although PRs to improve cross-platform compatibility are welcome.

 With that out of the way, you only need these dependencies: